gkapfham/pyohio2021-presentation/slides.md

 full-featured understanding of the inputs, outputs, and behavior of extract_urls.
 For instance, if the function had more lines of code it would be more difficult for a programmer to see that urls is a list.
-And, remember, discovering that it is a list would not reveal the type of data the list stored!
+And, remember, discovering that it is a list would not reveal the type of data that the list stores!

 -->